 Finding work is becoming a pretty difficult challenge for many people out there, even for those that are highly qualified.
 You can spend years studying and just assume you’ll walk straight into a job at the end of it.
 This might have been the case in the past but unfortunately not anymore as the competition is super high out there.
 If you’re wanting to stand out from the crowd and get known within the industry you wish to work in then an Internship is exactly what you need to find.

 My Internship Story

 During my degree, I thought I needed to start gaining some experience before my time at university was over and I’d be left with a shiny new degree but no experience.
-It was somewhat difficult to find time to gain on the job experience as I had my education demanding quiet a lot of my time.
+It was somewhat difficult to find time to gain on-the-job experience as I had my education demanding quite a lot of my time.
 It was coming up to the Halloween break and although I had a lot of studying to do I managed to free up a number of days.

 After weeks of hard work and dedication, the company saw something in me and I was offered the position of Digital Marketing Executive here.
 If I didn’t complete those internships I truly believe that I would not be sitting in the office today writing this for you!
 So if you’re thinking of doing an internship, here’s some advice to make it worthwhile.